bigfix/developer.bigfix.com/site/reference/types/floating-point.md

 # unique value of &lt;floating point&gt; : floating point with multiplicity

-Returns the unique values of a given list of &amp;lt;floating point&amp;gt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;floating point&lt; types, removing duplicates and sorting by value.

 # &lt;floating point&gt; as floating point : floating point